 One could easily miss the bryozoans (entoprocts) or mistake them as an alga or coral.
-Bryozoans are microscopic individuals (termed zooids) that live in sessile colonies of genetically identical members.
-Having said that, there are several notable exceptions: a genus of solitary species (Monobryozoan), and a genus of mobile species (Christatella), and a recently found planktonic species (in genus Alcyonidium) that floats as a ball (Peck et al. 1995).
-Known also as “moss animals,” there are somewhere between 4000-6000 living species.
-About 15,000 fossil species have been found, dating from the early Ordovician.
-The fact that no fossils exist from the slightly earlier Cambrian period (in which almost all other invertebrate phyla are found) together with molecular phylogenetic analyses suggest that the earliest bryozoans were non-calcified and thus did not fossilize (Fuchs et al. 2009), but may have in fact originated during the Cambrian.
+Bryozoans are a phylum of microscopic, aquatic invertebrates that live in sessile colonies of genetically identical members.
+The individuals are not autonomous and are termed zooids.
+They grow as calcified or gelatinous encrusting masses or branching tree-like structures.
+Having said that, there are notable exceptions, including a genus of solitary species (Monobryozoon), a mobile species (Cristatella mucedo), and a recently found planktonic species (in genus Alcyonidium) that floats as a ball (Peck et al. 1995).
+Like the phoronids and the brachiopods they feed using a specialized horseshoe-shaped structure called a lophophore.
+Known also as “moss animals,” there are somewhere between 4000-6000 living species, some estimate that number closer to 8000 species (Ryland 2005).
+Most bryozans are marine or brackish, fewer than 100 species live in freshwater (Massard and Geimer 2007).
+About 15,000 fossil species have been found, dating from the early Ordovician/late Cambrian.
+Molecular phylogenetic analyses indicate that bryozoans originated earlier in the Cambrian period (along with almost all other invertebrate phyla) and that the earliest bryozoans were non-calcified, thus did not fossilize (Fuchs et al. 2009).

 The fertilized egges in some bryozoans in the class Stenolaemata divide so that up to one hundred identical eggs are brooded at a time in specialized zooids.
 There is great diversity in the types of bryozoan larva, some feed, some are flattened, some have a shell, some are zooid-like, but all form a ciliated, free-swimming larva for some length of time, then settle and undergo dramatic reorganization to reach their mature form.